haganbt/PYLON-exporter/README.md

 ## Setup

 If Node is not installed, install it from https://nodejs.org/.
-Once complete, check by running ```node -v``` from a terminal window.
+Once complete, check by running ```node -v``` from a terminal window to show the install version.

 Install node module dependencies: